Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Application: Water Values and Intraday Electricity Trading

+where $\chi_t$ denotes the instantaneous volatility for the log return of spot prices, and $\rho_t$ the correlation between log return of spot and intraday prices.
+Note that to model intraday prices via their spread to spot one needs a spot price model first.
+In particular one has to model the expected spot prices in the day ahead market.

-Before 11:00 CEST we can utilize (\ref{Opt2}) to determine the generation water values $\text{GP}_t^\text{Ask}$ for $t=0,\dots,23$ for the day ahead for the hydro-infrastructure, whose bids we will aggregate in our bid for the energy exchange.
+Now we proceed to model water values for the hydro infrastructure described so far.
+Before 11:00 CEST we can utilize (\ref{Opt2}) to determine the generation water values $\text{GP}_t^\text{Ask}$ for $t=0,\dots,23$ for the day ahead for the hydro infrastructure, whose bids we will aggregate in our bid for the energy exchange.
 We exclude for the moment the spot desk whose trades for the day ahead have not been established yet from (\ref{Opt2}).
 We define the water values as the shadow prices associated to the basin levels dynamics (\ref{level}), that is the value of the Lagrangian multipliers associated to (\ref{level}) for the optimal solution: they represents the instantaneous change per unit of constraints (\ref{level}), in [MWh], in the objective function value of (\ref{Opt2}), in [EUR], for a variation of the constraints, i.e. the marginal utility of relaxing the basin level constraints.
 Therefore, after having expressed the basin level dynamics (\ref {level}) with the equivalent expression

 for all $t=1,\dots,T$ and $b=1,\dots B$, we obtain a Lagrangian principal function for the basin constraints

 where $u=(u_t^{b,j_b}(\omega))$ is the energy corresponding to the water turbined or pumped and $\lambda=(\lambda_t^b(\omega))$ is the set of Lagrangian multipliers for the basin levels.
 The optimal solution satisfies the equations